Korps Commandotroepen: Introductory training

 Once rated positively, the selected candidates continue to the psychological and medical screening, and if these are met with positive outcomes, they commence with basic training.
 Civilian candidates have to successfully complete the AMOL, the 23-week Air Assault school training of the 11 Airmobile Brigade, as a means to adequately prepare them with basic military skills and drills.
 Military candidates will skip the basic training, and start with the eight-week vooropleiding (VO), the "warm-up" as a preparation for the elementary commando course (ECO), which is the selection.
 Civilian candidates fresh out of the Air Assault School will rejoin the military candidates and proceed with the ECO.

 Elementary Commando Course

 With an attrition rate of 80-95% for experienced military personnel and 95-100% for civilian candidates, the ECO (elementaire commando opleiding, elementary commando course) serves as the final training phase and selection.
 Though secretive, continuous physical and mental conditioning is known to take place.
 Most of the eight to nine weeks long training are conducted outside of the garrison in Roosendaal, with some training being done in the Belgian highlands and mountains.
-The final week is the culmination exercise, "hell week", which consists of a week of continuous intense activities including escape and evasion exercises, forced marches, and speed marches, coupled with sleep deprivation.
+The final week is the culmination exercise, "hell week" (De Afmatting), which consists of a week of continuous intense activities including escape and evasion exercises, forced marches, and speed marches, coupled with sleep deprivation.
 It concludes with a final forced march carrying the full load to the KCT headquarters.
 There, the remaining candidates are awarded with the green beret.